-The key differences between these systems come into play when we start to look at the features for each and what kinds of businesses they may be more suited too.
+The key differences between these systems come into play when we start to look at the features for each and what kinds of businesses they may be more suited to.

 If you’re running an E-Commerce business or something that’s quite technical online, Stripe could be your best bet.
 Stripe comes with an API that you can use to create a completely custom check-out process on your website.
-Which is great if you’re selling something with add-ons, options or you want to cross-sell.
+This is great if you’re selling something with add-ons or options you want to cross-sell.
 However, using this API is technical and you’ll need a developer – or the budget to hire one.